TomRich01/Nation-Simulator/README.md

 # Nation Simulator

 Hi, welcome to the Nation Simulator.
 The Nation Simulator simulates a nation based on data from NPCs and human players.
 This project is NOT a game; It is my attempt at testing out politcal ideas without the messiness of politics.
+I would like to see this project be used for governments that are willing to look for solutions to their citizen's problems.

 ## Contributors